SumitBana/SumitBana/README.md

 <h1 align="center">Hey 👋, Its Sumit</h1>
 <h3 align="center">An undergraduate student specializing in Data Science within my B.Tech in Computer Science.
 With a passion for Coding and Technology, I'm excited to collaborate on remarkable projects and make a meaningful impact.
-Always curious about AI and ML.
-Cheers.</h3>
+Always curious about AI and ML.<br> Cheers.</h3>

 - 🔭 I’m currently working on **Undestanding the Chatgpt API**